The Boundary of Amoebas: Introduction

 Amoebas are objects with an amazing amount of structural properties, which have been intensively studied during the last 20 years.
 In particular, amoebas reveal an intrinsic connection between classical algebraic geometry and tropical geometry \cite{Einsiedler:Kapranov:Lind,Maclagan:Sturmfels,Maslov}.
-Moreover, they appear naturally in various other fields of mathematics like complex analysis \cite{Forsberg:Passare:Tsikh,Passare:Rullgard:Spine}, real algebraic curves \cite{Mikhalkin:Annals} or statistical thermodynamics \cite{Passare:Pochekutov:Tsikh}.
-For a general overview about amoeba theory see \cite{Gelfand:Kapranov:Zelevinsky} and e.g., \cite{deWolff:Diss,Mikhalkin:Survey,Passare:Tsikh:Survey,Rullgard:Diss}.
+Moreover, they appear in various other fields of mathematics such as complex analysis \cite{Forsberg:Passare:Tsikh,Passare:Rullgard:Spine}, real algebraic geometry \cite{Iliman:deWolff:Circuits,Mikhalkin:Annals}, and statistical thermodynamics \cite{Passare:Pochekutov:Tsikh}.
+Expository writings on amoeba theory see \cite{deWolff:Diss,Gelfand:Kapranov:Zelevinsky,Mikhalkin:Survey,Passare:Tsikh:Survey,Rullgard:Diss}.

-It has been observed by Gelfand, Kapranov and Zelevinsky that each complement component of an amoeba is a convex set \cite[p.
-195, Cor.
-1.6.]{Gelfand:Kapranov:Zelevinsky} and by Forsberg, Passare and Tsikh that these sets are open \cite[Prop.
+Gelfand, Kapranov, and Zelevinsky observed that every connected component of the complement of an amoeba is an open, convex set \cite[p.\:195, Prop.\:1.5 and Cor.\:1.6]{Gelfand:Kapranov:Zelevinsky}; see also \cite[Prop.
 1.2]{Forsberg:Passare:Tsikh}.
-This means that the amoeba itself is bounded -- either up to points at infinity or, e.g., considered under a toric compactification \cite{Gelfand:Kapranov:Zelevinsky, Mikhalkin:Annals}.
-It turns out that except in the linear case \cite{Forsberg:Passare:Tsikh} this boundary is very hard to describe -- no explicit characterization is known so far.
+This means that the amoeba itself has a boundary (note that the amoeba can also be compactified if necessary, e.g. via toric compactification \cite{Gelfand:Kapranov:Zelevinsky,Mikhalkin:Annals}).
+With exception of the linear case \cite{Forsberg:Passare:Tsikh} this boundary is very hard to describe and no explicit characterization is known so far.